 I remember reading a case study about a teacher’s experience re-teaching fraction multiplication to her class.
 The case study is in a great old book called, Fractions, Decimals, Ratios, and Percents, Hard to Teach and Hard to Learn? [i].
 One student in this class thought that the way to multiply mixed numbers such as 6 3⁄4 x 5 1⁄3 was to multiply the whole numbers (6 x 5), then multiply the fractions (3⁄4 x 1⁄3), and then add the two together for the final answer.
 This procedure made sense to him because it followed a procedure similar to adding fractions.
 Using this student’s method, 6 3⁄4 x 5 1⁄3 = (6 x 5) + (3⁄4 x 1⁄3) = 30 + 3⁄12 = 30 1⁄4 rather than the correct answer of 36.
 The teacher went over again the right way to multiply mixed numbers and explained why the distributive property applies in this situation.
 The student understood the procedure and could repeat the correct procedure.
 However, in the end he said as he walked away, “I still don’t see why my way doesn’t work.”

-Earlier this year when teaching a class about how to find the percent of a number (see my previous blog), the biggest hurdle I encountered was that students thought they already knew the procedure for finding the percent of a number.
+Earlier this year when teaching a class about how to find the percent of a number (see my previous blog) during a session of math professional learning, the biggest hurdle I encountered was that students thought they already knew the procedure for finding the percent of a number.
 They “knew” to multiply the percent times the number.
 So in their minds 200% of 40 = 200 x 40 = 8,000.
 I realized they must have already been taught a correct procedure such as, “multiply the percent times the number and move the decimal to the left two places in the final answer.”
 However, they hung onto the part of the procedure that made sense to them (multiply the two numbers together) and forgot the part that did not makes sense to them (move the decimal point two places to the left in the final answer).
 I saw two needs, to dislodge the misconception that just multiplying the two numbers would give you the answer and to reteach the right method but with some sense making and understanding about why the decimal point is moved over in the final answer.
 Without understanding it was unlikely the correct method would be remembered accurately, especially in light of their current misconceptions about the procedure.
 Without dislodging their misconception, it was unlikely the students would accept the “new” idea.
 So the lesson about finding the percent of a number changed.
 I first focused on towing away the wrong knowledge in order to make room for new correct knowledge.
 In this case I used known percent facts that the students were very confident with and that made sense to them, such as 50% of 40 = 20 and 100% of 40 = 40.
 With these they could see that the procedure they were using did not work, and they knew something was wrong.
 From this point they were ready to replace the misconception with new knowledge.

 [i] Barnett, Goldenstein, and Jackson (1994) Fractions, Decimals, Ratios, & Percents Hard to Teach and Hard to Learn?
 Heinemann, Portsmouth, NH